tonethar/IGME-330-Master/notes/ES6-modules-1.md

 ### I-B. How about functions?

 Similarly, declared functions (and variables declared with `var`) all show up in the shared *global* scope.
-Below we have placed a breakpoint in *utilities.js*, and in the debugger we can not only the random functions are available, but also the functions declared in *classes.js* and *main.js*:
+Below we have placed a breakpoint in *utilities.js*, and in the debugger we can not only see the random functions are available, but also the functions declared in *classes.js* and *main.js*:

 **utilities.js**